victor-gesit/PostIt/README.md

 * Run `npm test`, to view test output, and `gulp coverage` to view the code coverage

 ## License
 This project is available for use and modification under the MIT License.
-See [here](https://github.com/victor4l/PostIt/blob/add-license-1/LICENSE) for the licence.
+See [here](https://github.com/victor4l/PostIt/blob/add-license-1/LICENSE) for the licence file.

 ## FAQs